The case for super-Eddington accretion in JWST broad-line AGN during the first billion years: Methods

 Once the redshift was established, each spectrum was inspected at the expected location of \civ$\lambda 1548$ for any significant emission feature.
 With the exception of MPT\_ID 61888, where these wavelengths unfortunately fell in a gap in the data, none of the sources exhibited any significant ($>3\sigma$) feature within 10 pixels ($\sim 60$ \AA) of the location of \civ.
-In order to get an accurate upper limit measurement we forced a fit to a Gaussian at that location and used the error on that fit as the $1\sigma$ limit.
+In order to get an accurate upper limit measurement we forced a single Gaussian fit at the line location and used the error on that fit as the $1\sigma$ limit.
 Reported upper limits on the \civ\ emission are 3$\times$ the median measured limits.
-This same method was used to obtain the $3\sigma$ upper limit values for \heii$\lambda 1640$ and \nev$\lambda 3426$ for each source, with the exception of MPT\_ID 11836 where the \nev\ line falls within a gap in the spectral coverage.
+This same method was used to obtain the $3\sigma$ upper limit values for \heii$\lambda 1640$ and \ciii$\lambda 1907,1909$ for each source.
 The median of these values for the full sample are shown in Figure \ref{linelum} as red triangles and in Table \ref{tab:emlines}.